309746069/nucleus/index.md

 * Most of the modern Android applications just use View-Model architecture
 * Programmers are involved into fight with View complexities instead of solving business tasks

-Using only Model-View in your application, you usually end up with "everything is connected with everything".
+Using only Model-View in your application you usually end up with "everything is connected with everything".

 ![](nucleus-images/everything_is_connected_with_everything.png)